Piano Sonata No. 3 (Scriabin): Structure and content

-I. Drammàtico
+I. Drammatico

 The first movement is laid out in a conventional sonata form without repetition.
-The sonata opens with a dramatic first theme in F# minor, with measures 1 and 2 presenting the insistent rhythmic motifs which will pervade throughout that section.
+The sonata opens with a dramatic first theme in F♯ minor, with measures 1 and 2 presenting the insistent rhythmic motifs which will pervade throughout that section.
 The theme is unusually short, spanning only 8 bars and ending in a rest over the dominant chord.
 After this, the following 16-bar transition develops the previous material in several violent outbursts, progressively diverging from the original key and preparing the entrance of the second theme.

 Contrasting with the turbulent first section, the second theme in A major, starting at measure 24, is calm and marked cantabile.
 The beginning 6 bars present the first half of this section, whose initial descending motif will be reused throughout the movement.
 The second half, in a slightly more vivid tempo and marked poco scherzando, features imitative counterpoint in both hands.

 Starting at measure 43, the second theme leads to the placid codetta, also in A major, which is based on the initial theme.
 The modified opening four bars of the piece are stated twice, first alone and then above the descending motif of the second theme.
 The following four bars bring the exposition of this movement to a calm end.

 The modulating development section, starting at measure 55, makes a return to the minor mode and uses the musical ideas presented in the exposition.
 At first there is an insistent superposition of the opening bars along with the descending idea of the second theme.
 At measure 77, the other half of the second theme makes its appearance along with the first theme.

 After the musically unstable development, the recapitulation of the sonata form begins at measure 95.
 The eight-bar first theme is stated again in the original key, although now modified so as to lead directly to the second theme, without any transition in between.
-The second theme remains unchanged, now transposed to the home key of F# major.
+The second theme remains unchanged, now transposed to the home key of F♯ major.

 The coda that follows at measure 125 can be subdivided in two parts.
 The first is a triumphant fortissimo statement of the descending motive of the second theme over the first theme.
 The second part is an exact transposition of the codetta of the exposition (which also features the same thematic superposition), which leads the whole movement to a calm end.